antonio-gabriele-rizzo/TechLab-Microsoft-Intune-Administration-Portfolio/03-User-and-Group-Preparation/User-and-Group-Preparation.md

 Before devices can be enrolled into Microsoft Intune, the appropriate users and groups must be prepared.

-Microsoft Intune relies on Microsoft Entra ID identities to authenticate users, assign applications, deploy policies and control access to organisational resources.
+Microsoft Intune does not maintain its own identity database.
+Instead, it relies on Microsoft Entra ID to provide user identities, Security Groups and administrative roles.

+This integration allows administrators to deploy applications, assign compliance policies, configure devices and manage security using existing Microsoft Entra ID identities.

-Preparing users and groups correctly helps simplify administration and ensures applications and policies can be deployed consistently across multiple users and devices.
+Preparing users and Security Groups before enrolling devices helps ensure that applications and policies can be assigned efficiently while maintaining a consistent administrative structure.

-In this chapter, the user accounts and Security Groups created during the Microsoft Entra ID laboratory are reviewed and prepared for Microsoft Intune device enrolment.
+In this chapter, the users and Security Groups created during the Microsoft Entra ID laboratory are reviewed and verified to ensure the Microsoft Intune environment is ready for device enrolment.

 ---